JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script executes to reverse an input
+This script executes to reverse its input